CliffJameston/Macroboard/readme.md

 A lot of the code is reorganized and genericized, but *should* work the same as his.

-NOTE: CURRENTLY UNTESTED, will do that soon ish
+NOTE: CURRENTLY UNTESTED, will do that soonish

 Additional note: there are *two* .AHK script files in the "Scripts" folder. *Only one is needed*.
 Feel free to work off of `2nd-keyboard-commands-blank.ahk` and ignore `2nd-keyboard-commands-custom.ahk`.

-A quickstart guide for using a second keyboard purely for macros on Windows.
+A quick-start guide for using a second keyboard purely for macros on Windows.

 ---